Home

 The grant is usually paid in instalments as work is completed and checked by the council.

-What happens in Scotland?
+What happens in Scotland and Northern Ireland?

 In Scotland the councils are required to give grants for repairs, improvements, and adaptations.